tania-m/romannumeral/readme.md

 *Prerequisite: Needs to have Docker installed.*
 You can start using the server immediately by running the docker-compose file at the root of the project.
 The server will be listening on port 8080 (per default).

-From the root of the project, run:
+From the root of the project, to run in background:

     docker-compose up -d --build
-Once it is running, you can try out the server by going to http://localhost:8080/romannumeral?query=42.
+Once it is running, you can try out the server by doing ` curl http://localhost:8080/romannumeral?query=42` (or click [http://localhost:8080/romannumeral?query=42](http://localhost:8080/romannumeral?query=42)).

 To shutdown the server, from the root of the project run: